maayanalbert/gender_bender_web/README.md

 This is the second iteration of a project concieved in a hybrid art and computer science class.
 The original prompt was to create a book consisting of generative text.
 My book contained genderbent versions of classic novels.
 The original project can be seen at: http://cmuems.com/2018/60212f/yalbert/11/16/yalbert-book/

 ### Timeline
 The the original project occcured over a week long assignment.
 This second iteration involved improving the genderbending algorithm, reorganizing the code, and formatting it for web.
 This was done over roughly half a week.
+(Optimizations for the algorithm were done here:https://github.com/maayanalbert/gender-bender-local)

 ### Pipeline
 Genderbending algorithm written in Python -> Django backend -> Boostrap frontend -> hosted on Heroku